Real-normalized differentials: limits on stable curves: Introduction

 \section{Introduction}

-A {\em jet curve} $X$ is a Riemann surface $C$ with distinct marked points $p_1,\dots,p_n\in C$ and prescribed singular parts $\sigma_1,\dots,\sigma_n$ of a meromorphic differential at these points.
-If each prescribed residue $r_\ell$ at each $p_\ell$ is purely imaginary, and $\sum r_\ell=0$, then there exists a unique meromorphic differential $\Psi$ on $C$ with these singular parts, and all periods real.
-This differential is called the {\em real-normalized (RN)} meromorphic differential, and this paper is one in a series investigating its properties.
+A smooth {\em jet curve} $X$ is a Riemann surface $C$ with distinct marked points $p_1,\dots,p_n\in C$, and with prescribed singular parts $\sigma_1,\dots,\sigma_n$ of a meromorphic differential at these points.
+If each prescribed residue $r_\ell$ at each $p_\ell$ is purely imaginary, and $\sum r_\ell=0$, then there exists a unique meromorphic differential $\Psi$ on $C$ with singular part $\sigma_\ell$ at each $p_\ell$, holomorphic on $C\setminus\lbrace p_1,\ldots,p_n\rbrace$, and such that all periods of~$\Psi$ are real.
+This differential is called the {\em real-normalized (RN)} meromorphic differential, and this paper is one in a series investigating its properties and using it to study the geometry of the moduli space of curves.
 Here we focus on the behavior of the RN differential as the Riemann surface degenerates to a stable curve.